chadmgallego/instagram-performance-analysis/README.md

 # Instagram Metrics Analysis
 This project analyzes Instagram post performance to explore how factors such as hashtags, media type, and posting behavior influence engagement and reach.
-The goal is to identify content patterns that perform well and highlight opportunities for growth.
+The goal is to identify content patterns that perform well and highlight opportunities for growth through optimal posting strategies.

 ## Key Questions
 - How do engagement and reach change over time since the first post?